Starting a Box Truck Business Checklist

 • Hire reliable staff that can handle daily operations and customer service tasks such as loading, unloading, driving, navigating, etc..

-• Develop relationships with vendors and suppliers in order to get quality materials at competitive prices.
+• Develop relationships with vendors and suppliers to get quality materials at competitive prices.